xic19022/mks/README.md

 13. Q2 = 1.96 (positive z-score for the upper 95% CI), then apply the same function to the rest of the column.
 14. R2 = -1.96 (negative z-score for the lower 95% CI, then apply the same function to the rest of the column.
 15. Plot U_f, U_b, and y = ±1.96 in a figure for each state.

+## Example
+The figure below shows the MKS test result for Virginia with the forward sequence (solid line) and the backward sequence (dashed line).
+The black dot is the identified change point, and the white dot is the excluded change point.